PBillingsby/lilypad-vscode-extension/README.md

 ## Features

-- Highlight any code in your editor and ask Lilypad AI questions about it
+- Highlight any code in your editor, select the AI model and ask Lilypad questions about it
 - View responses in a clean, formatted webview panel
 - Configure API token securely
 - Context menu integration for quick access